iqb-berlin/Cypress-Tests/README.md

 **to use cypress with mocha reporting:**

-Reports are currently stored in the "reports" directory.
+Reports are currently stored in the **reports** directory.
 The directory can be changed here: **cypress.config.js** `reportDir`.

 ## Start Testing

 There are several ways to start a test.

 1. Open the Cypress interface: **npm run CY:open** <br>
 Here you can select a browser and a test case and run it locally.
 :information_source: If you want you can use the recorder function to create new test cases.
 For this one you find some information about it [here](https://docs.cypress.io/guides/references/cypress-studio#Extending-a-Test).
 Start with chapter: **Step1-Run the spec**.
 The studio function is already switched on in this repository!